Episode 81, Nov. 30, 2017

 In her early 20s Gryner had a hit song on the radio, toured with David Bowie and then transitioned to a successful career as an independent artist.

-Her songwriting has been praised by the likes of Bono and we discuss how a songwriting contest led to her radio hit, with Gyner detailing the difference between writing a hit for radio and writing to explore her own feelings.
+Her writing has been praised by the likes of Bono and we discuss how a songwriting contest led to a radio hit for Gryner.
+We also explore the difference between writing a “hit” for radio and writing to explore one’s personal feelings.

 As well as touring to support her own work Gryner, is also the founder of the popular folk act “Trent Severn.”